sharathnayakcm/Rack/README.md

     This Rack application will displays the user IP address
 2. FilterLocalHost (filter_local_host.rb)

-    This Rack application will check user is calling this method from localhost or not if localhost then call other Rack application or display 403 error
+    This Rack application will check user is calling this method from localhost or not. if localhost then call other Rack application or display 403 error
 3. LoggingMiddleware (logging_middleware.rb)